 It is my curiosity about these questions and my passion for working with young people that prompted me to attend this workshop.
 I had my first transidentifying client back in 2016.
 I had no idea at the time what trans identifying even meant, what binders were (an elasticated garment to flatten and compress breast tissue), or how big the market for them would become.
-Despite my 20 years' experience working with teenagers, I felt about what therapy is, irrespective of our training and background?
+Despite my 20 years' experience working with teenagers, I felt suddenly unskilled and lacking in knowledge.
+There were new words, new ideas and what seemed like the beginning of a new social contagion - although I did not have the language for that either at that time.
+Reviewing my old notes recently I can see how troubled I was: eager to affirm my client, to not pathologise, to support her but also to support her relationship with her parents, which was fast deteriorating.
+Was binding a form of self-harm?
+What did we know about the effects? (not much at the time).
+What did we know about the process of transition? (again not much).
+What lay ahead for this client if she proceeded?
+Why did she suddenly not want to be a woman?